 All appropriate projects (typically those not commercially or eligibly funded, as stated by the CSO) will undergo a peer review, carried out by the NHSGGC Research and Development Project Review Group.

-All appropriate research projects (typically, most applications) will be sent finally for LPAC review, where the risk of disclosure will be assessed before a final decision is made.
+All appropriate research data projects (typically, most applications) will be sent finally for LPAC review, where the risk of disclosure will be assessed before a final decision is made.

 The pathway for processing all applications should take no more than 10 weeks currently, and in future we hope to substantially reduce this timescale.
 However; if there is deemed to be insufficient information on the project to make a decision, or if there is any concern about the data output for the project this process may take longer.